naveed-mahmoudian/Horiseon-Website-Refactor/README.md

 ## Description

 This repo demostrates the refactoring of code (HTML and CSS) for Horiseon's website.
 As a Marketing Agency, Horiseon had requested that I alter the source code of their website to abide by accesibility standards.
 In doing so, their website is better optimized for people with disabilities and improves search engine optimization.
+In addition, I've also added useful comments in the source code to help future developers easily understand the new code.

 ## Table of Contents